ThetaHealing: Criticism

 The method has been criticized as "criminal" and "not supported by any kind of evidence" by scientific researcher Edzard Ernst.
 The McGill University Office for Science and Society pointed out that ThetaHealing did not increase theta wave activity, but that "It did the exact opposite.
 Theta activity overall went down".

 ThetaHealing often employs the method of applied kinesiology, after putting patients into a deep meditation.
 The practice of applied kinesiology itself has been highly criticized and studies have shown that it lacks clinical value.

 ThetaHealing also has been widely criticized, notably by Jonathan Jarry at the Office for Science and Society, for being motivated by money rather than efficacy.
 For example, in order to enroll in a ThetaHealing course that teaches how "money is an illusion", one must pay $750.00.
 Other ThetaHealing courses include classes which teach how to "activate the 12 strands of DNA within each participant", despite the fact that this claim is not backed up by any scientific evidence.
 ThetaHealing course providers have also made false and unsubstantiated claims about cancer.

+In 2014, Stibal and THInK were sued by former students Karra Alexander and Robby Robinson for fraud, breach of contract and punitive damages.
+A jury awarded Alexander $111,000 on her contract claim, $17,000 on the fraud claim, and $500,000 in punitive damages (reduced to $100,000 on appeal).